Easy Egg Fried Rice

 Pan with minced garlic, diced shallots, and oil.

-Step 1: Heat oil in a large skillet or large wok over medium high heat.
-Add green onions and garlic.
-Saute for 1-2 minutes until fragrant.
+Step 1: Sauté aromatics – Heat oil in a wok or large skillet over medium-high heat.
+Add shallots and garlic; cook for 1-2 minutes until fragrant.

 Pan with sautéed shallots, garlic, and vegetables.